Tue. Feb 24th, 2026

 ROUTES: Is there anything else you would like to share with our readers?

-Matthews: My spirituality could go on and on and I am afraid that ROUTES would not have the space to cover all I have to say to the world.
-Please support Opera Ebony in New York.
-Come out on December 3 at the Beacon Theater and experience a wonderful evening of music.
-We have a marvelous cast and we look forward to the history making occasion.
+Matthews: My spirituality could go on and on and I am afraid that ROUTES would not have the space to cover all of what I have to say to the world.
+Please support Opera Ebony in New York City.
+Come out to the Beacon Theater on December 3rd and experience a wonderful evening of music.
+We have a marvelous cast and we look forward to this historical occasion.

 Keep reading this issue – next article